WA2FZW/SatPC32-and-the-IC-9700/README.md

 Update 04/11/2021 - Release 1.2 adds some information regarding
 the need to keep one's computer clock accurate and the need to keep the Keplerian data up-to-date.

+Update 05/30/2021 - Release 1.3 added some further explanation
+about what happens if the "NOR/REV" settings on the radio do not match the setting in the Doppler.sqf file for a particular satellite.